HRC62: Civil society presents key takeaways from the session

 © ISHR

 The final text of the Baku Call of Action recognised Indigenous techniques and practices in the context of urban planning, as well as the right to free, prior and informed consent.
-However, it felt short of expressly mentioning the Indigenous right to self-determination, the vital role that human rights defenders, and in particular, Indigenous defenders play in the realisation of the right to adequate housing.
-Last but not least, the language used about guaranteeing accountability is not strong enough to appropriately guarantee the right to adequate housing in the implementation of the commitments of the Call of Action, including on how to improve existing accountability mechanisms, concrete paths to access to justice and the role of grievance mechanisms. .
+However, it felt short of expressly mentioning the Indigenous right to self-determination, the vital role that human rights defenders, and Indigenous defenders in particular, play in the realisation of the right to adequate housing.

 Indigenous defenders also participated in a meeting with the newly appointed United Nations Special Rapporteur on adequate housing.
 This was an opportunity not only to discuss the priorities of the mandate for the following years, but also to share testimonies of the human rights situation in their countries – including as Indigenous defenders – as well as the persecution, harassment and intimidation they face.